 Ben Dreith, the NFL referee known for a no-nonsense demeanor and his idiosyncratic penalty announcements that made him the first household name in NFL officiating, died at his home at the age of 96.
-He was the oldest living NFL official at the time of his death on April 25, which just publicly disclosed today.
+He was the oldest living NFL official at the time of his death on April 25, which was publicly disclosed today.

 It is a tad unfair to begin to summarize a long stellar officiating career by one loquacious description of an unnecessary roughness foul, but to start anywhere else would willfully ignore his most recognized highlight of his career.
 When Jets defensive tackle Marty Lyons was getting in some post-play shots on Bills quarterback Jim Kelly, the referee who wore number 12 threw his penalty flag.
 Ben’s booming baritone voice echoed through the swamps surrounding the New Jersey Meadowlands as he announced the most famous penalty call in NFL history, bar none.